-No – animals and aircraft don’t mix well.
-We prefer if you leave your pets at home.
+Animals and noisy aircrafts don’t mix well.
+Please leave your pets at home.

 Yes, if there is someone to watch them at all times and they are well behaved.
-We do not provide babysitting services and expect all our customers and guests to stay out of the way of other aircraft on the field.
+We do not provide babysitting services, and expect our customers and guests to stay out of the way of other aircraft on the field.

 No. If you would like a video of your skydive (highly recommended!!!) we can provide that for you.
 Strapping your GoPro onto you could snag the lines of the parachute – this would cause a very bad day.

-Please do not drink anything alcoholic on the field until after operations are finished for the day.
-If you drink alcohol before your jump, we will not jump with you (yes, skydiving HAS to be done sober!!!)
+Please do not drink alcohol (any kind) on the dropzone field until after operations are finished for the day.
+If you drink alcohol before your jump, we cannot jump with you (skydiving HAS to be done sober!

 Please see our hours of operation tab.
 If you have questions about our hours, please call us at (716) 597-7393.

 Of course it’s dangerous.
 You get out of a plane two miles above the earth.
 Gravity does work.
 In fact, it rules supreme!
 The only thing between a skydiver and “deceleration trauma” is a chunk of nylon about the size of your living room.
 Which part of being dangerous was unclear?